-1. Brush your teeth 2 times a day with a soft-bristled toothbrush and fluoride toothpaste.
-Brushing once in the morning when you wake up and right before bed makes it easy to remember.
-Be sure to get a new toothbrush every three months or sooner if the bristles become frayed.
-Old, worn out toothbrushes won't clean teeth as thoroughly.
+1. Brush your teeth twice a day.
+Use a soft-bristled brush and fluoride toothpaste.
+Replace your toothbrush every 3 months or sooner if the bristles become frayed.
+Old, worn out ones won't clean teeth as well.

-2. Floss every day -- not just when something gets stuck between your teeth.
-Daily flossing removes plaque buildup in places your toothbrush can't reach.
-If you don't like flossing, try interdental cleaners, which are picks or small brushes that fit in between teeth.
-It's a good idea to ask your dentist how to use them properly so you don't damage your gums.
+2. Floss every day.
+Don’t wait until something gets stuck between your teeth.
+Daily flossing gets plaque out of places your toothbrush can't reach.
+Don’t like flossing?
+Try interdental cleaners, picks, or small brushes that fit in between teeth.
+Ask your dentist how to use them so you don't damage your gums.

-4. Visit your dentist every 6 months for a cleaning and oral exam.
-Once tartar develops, only your dentist can remove it.
-Depending on your overall oral health and risk factors, you may need to see the dentist more often.
+4. Visit your dentist every 6 months.
+Once tartar forms on your teeth, only your dentist or hygienist can remove it.
+Depending on your overall oral health and risk factors, you may need to see him more often.

-5. Eat healthy foods and limit sweets and junk food.
-Bacteria in your mouth feed on sugars and starches from food, releasing acids that attack tooth enamel and cause decay.
+5. Eat healthy foods.
+Bacteria in your mouth feed on sugars and starches from food, fueling them to release the acids that attack tooth enamel.
 Junk food and candy have a lot of extra sugar and starch.
 Avoid them to keep your teeth and gums healthy.

 6. If you smoke, quit.
-Not only is smoking bad for your heart and lungs, but it's also bad for your teeth and gums.
-Smoking or using smokeless tobacco increases the risk for severe gum disease, which can lead to tooth loss.
+Not only is smoking bad for your heart and lungs, it can also harm your teeth and gums.
+Smoking or using smokeless tobacco can make you more likely to get severe gum disease, which can lead to tooth loss.

 Brush, floss, rinse, and repeat.
 Gingivitis can come back any time.
 So build good oral care habits, and stick with them.